arthurlaquieze/OBD/src/docs/1_5_deployment_tp.md

 - A model behind a Restful API, packaged in a docker
 - A frontend using streamlit, packaged in a docker
-- Deploy it on Google Cloud Platform using GCE & docker-compose
+- Deploy a multi-container application using docker compose
+- Deploy the model in the docker image
 - Send it to your friends !

 Regardons [ce notebook](https://colab.research.google.com/drive/1YnJVW-IbMkUhl7s5nJ7BsT5tsTTvMmUB?usp=sharing)